NTrevisani/DataScienceMaster/README.md

     jupyter console

-To open a jupyter notebook:
+To open a jupyter notebook, enter the directory where your notebook is stored and use the following command:

     jupyter notebook